Is a Higgs Vacuum Instability Fatal for High-Scale Inflation?: Introduction

 The discovery of the Higgs boson with mass 125 GeV and Standard Model (SM)-like couplings at the Large Hadron Collider \cite{Aad:2012tfa,Chatrchyan:2012ufa} has ushered in a new era in particle physics, with particular emphasis on studying the properties of the Higgs field.
 One of the most important aspects of a SM Higgs boson with the observed mass is that its potential becomes unstable at high scales---the quartic coupling $\lambda$ in the potential $V(h) \approx \frac{\lambda(\mu)}{4} h^4$ (ignoring the mass-squared term, negligible at high energy) evolves through the renormalization group equations to negative values at scales $\mu > \Lambda_I$.
 In the SM, $\Lambda_I$ is in the range $10^{9}$-$10^{16}$ GeV (within $2 \sigma$ uncertainties on the top and Higgs masses).

 One implication of this instability is that our Universe (with the Higgs and SM only) is metastable, meaning that, while the electroweak vacuum is stable on time scales longer than the age of the Universe, it can ultimately decay through a Coleman-De Luccia instanton \cite{Coleman:1980aw} at late times.
-The presence of this instability has been known a long time \cite{Sher:1988mj,Casas:1994qy,Altarelli:1994rb,Sher:1993mf}, and has been explored more recently in, \eg, \cite{Isidori:2001bm,Isidori:2007vm,Ellis:2009tp,EliasMiro:2011aa}.
-While an interesting observation, the metastability of the electroweak vacuum with a 125 GeV Higgs boson does not phenomenologically impact the existence of our Universe at the present time.
+The presence of this instability has been known a long time \cite{Sher:1988mj,Casas:1994qy,Altarelli:1994rb,Sher:1993mf}, and has been explored more recently in, \eg, \cite{Isidori:2001bm,Isidori:2007vm,Ellis:2009tp,EliasMiro:2011aa}.\footnote{Previously neglected effects that could potentially alter the results of the standard metastability calculation have also recently been explored in \cite{Branchina:2013jra,Branchina:2014usa,Branchina:2014rva,Lalak:2014qua,Burda:2015isa,Burda:2015yfa}.} While an interesting observation, the metastability of the electroweak vacuum with a 125 GeV Higgs boson does not phenomenologically impact the existence of our Universe at the present time.

 The instability in the Higgs potential may be more relevant, however, in influencing the evolution of the Universe during inflation.
 This is because quantum fluctuations in the Higgs field during inflation, $\delta h \sim \frac{H}{2 \pi}$ (where $H$ is the Hubble parameter during inflation), can locally drive the Higgs vacuum expectation value (vev) to the unstable part of the potential---in particular, if the instability scale is relatively low, $\Lambda_I \lsim 10^{14} \GeV$, this can readily occur even for modest values of $H \gsim \Lambda_I$.
 Consequently, the existence of the instability could imply a constraint on $H$ or the form of the Higgs potential during inflation, and may be particularly relevant if a large tensor-to-scalar ratio $r \sim 0.1$, corresponding to $H \sim 10^{14} \GeV$, is observed in future cosmic microwave background (CMB) experiments.
 This has been the subject of a number of papers \cite{Espinosa:2007qp,Choi:2012cp,Lebedev:2012sy,Kobakhidze:2013tn,Enqvist:2013kaa,Fairbairn:2014zia,Hook:2014uia,Herranen:2014cua,Kobakhidze:2014xda,Kamada:2014ufa,Torabian:2014nva,Enqvist:2014bua,Shkerin:2015exa}.